Glowboat/OpenBible/README.md

 The purpose of this project is to make several versions of the Bible easier to implement in electronic applications with rich formatting.
-Please note that the files in this repository are under **different licenses**!
-The licenses can be found alongside their respective files within the folders.
+Please note that the files in this repository are under **different licenses!** The licenses can be found alongside their respective files within the folders.

 # The files contain various xml tags for formatting purposes: